Kenyon College: Shield and seal

 The first Kenyon seal was designed no later than 1842 and contained a book, a cross, a scroll, a telescope, and a scientific apparatus surrounded by the words "Sigillum Collegi Kenyonensis" and "Ohio Resp".
-Since the second and current seal was introduced, the first seal has rarely been used.
+Since the second and current seal was introduced, the first has rarely been used.

-Kenyon's second and current shield is derived from the coat of arms of Lord Kenyon, one of the college's first and most prominent benefactors.
-The shield consists of a chevron, three crosses, a book inscribed with the college's motto (as well as the Kenyon family's motto) magnanimiter crucem sustine ("valiantly bear the cross"), resting upon a bishop's staff, representing the college's founder, Bishop Philander Chase.
-The shield has become a widely used symbol for the college.
-A version of the shield that replaces the book and staff with "Kenyon" in block letters while the chevron and crosses remain has become the symbol for the college's athletic teams.
+Kenyon's second and current shield derives from the coat of arms of Lord Kenyon, one of the college's first and most prominent benefactors.
+It consists of a chevron, three crosses, and a book inscribed with the college's motto (as well as the Kenyon family's motto) magnanimiter crucem sustine ("valiantly bear the cross") resting upon a bishop's staff, representing the college's founder, Bishop Philander Chase.
+The shield is a widely used symbol of the college.
+A version that replaces the book and staff with "Kenyon" in block letters has become the symbol of the college's athletic teams.

-In 2011, American clothier Ralph Lauren discontinued production of a necktie depicting the Kenyon shield after it was found they did not license the rights from the college.
+In 2011, American clothier Ralph Lauren discontinued production of a necktie depicting the Kenyon shield after it was found it had not licensed the rights from the college.

 The Bexley Seminary had its own shield until its dissociation from the college in 1968.
 While it contained the book, motto, and bishop's staff of the Kenyon shield, an eagle and ermine pattern blazoned the lower portion of the shield.